MASILab/DeepN4/README.md

 ## External evaluation

 Efficient evaulation can be performed for the public datasets as in `Evaluation_deepN4.ipynb`.
 The example data used is in `data/`
-The trained weights and the singualrity image can be downloaded from https://drive.google.com/drive/folders/1mdBsV0kHRRV_Alu1QJrTT7N0GGNJDuiu?usp=sharing
+The trained weights and the singualrity image can be downloaded from https://zenodo.org/records/15765107 or https://drive.google.com/drive/folders/1mdBsV0kHRRV_Alu1QJrTT7N0GGNJDuiu?usp=sharing